OpenTranslationBible/open-bible/en-GB/15.Ezra/md/ezra-07.md

 ## Ezra 7:22

-up to a hundred talents of silver, a hundred cors of wheat, a hundred baths of wine, a hundred baths of olive oil, and salt without limit.
+up to one hundred talents of silver, one hundred cors of wheat, one hundred baths of wine, one hundred baths of olive oil, and salt without measure.

 ## Ezra 7:23